sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 ![enable password reset](images/enable_password_reset.png?raw=true)

 Once that is done, utilise the included `forgot_password_success.html` page to detect if passkey capabilities are available and (when they are) include a link to solicited passkey registration workflow.
+There is a `passkeyregThemeId` variable in the `passkeyreg.js` file that needs to be updated for this to work.
 One drawback to this particular integration is that the user will then immediately have to login again with their new password, then they will be asked again (by the workflow prompt) if they wish to register.
 Some creative use of a cookie or the ambientCredentials local storage object could optimise out this second prompt, and would definitely be recommended if this was your preferred method of integration.

 # Runtime example